kitinon/arrDiff/readme.md

 ## How many ways you can diff two arrays?

-### 1) First version using filter.
+### 1) First version
 Basically, takes out all elements of Array1 that also exists in Array2 and vice versa.
 This version is our baseline.
-The complexity of this algorithem is O(N^2)
+The complexity of this algorithem is O(N^2).

 ### 2) Map version
 Using the elements of array as keys in a map, we can check quickly if we already have this element before.
 Thank to hashing table in the map implementation, we can reduce to O(N•log(N)).